S4x23 Review Part 3: Healthcare Cybersecurity Sessions

 The report raised concerns that the healthcare industry was in the critical condition, suggesting severe lack of security talent, legacy equipment, premature/over-connectivity, vulnerabilities impacting patient care, and an epidemic of known vulnerabilities.
 He later worked on initiatives to protect medical care during the pandemic as the CISA's COVID Task Force.

 One example of their projects was to protect the vaccine supply chain.

-First, they analysed the vaccine supply chain.
+First, they analyzed the vaccine supply chain.
 The 7 candidate vaccines were supported by 23 actors, and they were linked with 4000 suppliers.
-They prioritised the suppliers based on their impact, dependency, availability of alternatives, and supply shortages, resulting in 66 suppliers to protect.
+They prioritized the suppliers based on their impact, dependency, availability of alternatives, and supply shortages, resulting in 66 suppliers to protect.
 Next, they identified risks to be addressed for the Operation Warp Speed, a US government initiative to accelerate the development, manufacturing, and distribution of the COVID vaccine.

 The risks included: